Berlaymont building: Usage

 The building has housed the European Commission since its construction, and has become a symbol of the European presence in Brussels and a metonym for the EU's executive power.
-The Commission itself is spread over some 60-odd buildings, but the Berlaymont is the commission's headquarters, being the seat of the President of the European Commission and its College of Commissioners.
+The European Commission itself is spread over some 60-odd buildings, but the Berlaymont is the European Commission's headquarters, being the seat of the president of the European Commission and its College of Commissioners.

-The following Directorates-General (departments) are also based in the Berlaymont: Human Resources and Security (HR), European Political Strategy Centre, formerly known as Bureau of European Policy Advisers (BEPA), Communication (COMM), Brussels Office of Infrastructure and Logistics (OIB), Secretariat-General (SG) and the Legal Service (SJ).
+The following Directorates-General (departments) are also based in the Berlaymont: Human Resources and Security (HR), European Political Strategy Centre, formerly known as Bureau of European Policy Advisers (BEPA), Communication (COMM), Brussels Office of Infrastructure and Logistics (OIB), Secretariat-General (SG) and Legal Service (SJ).

-The office of the president, the commission, and the boardroom, are on the 13th floor, together with the meeting room of the "Hebdo", as well as the restaurant La Convivialité.
+The office of the president, the European Commission, and the boardroom, are on the 13th floor, together with the meeting room of the "Hebdo", as well as the restaurant La Convivialité.

-Ursula von der Leyen is the first Commission's president to actually reside in the Berlaymont.
+Ursula von der Leyen is the first European Commission's president to actually reside in the Berlaymont.
 She sleeps in a small private area next to her main office on the 13th floor.

 History

 Background

-With the number of European civil servants rapidly growing since their arrival in Brussels in 1958, the European Commission required more and more office space across the city.
-By 1965, the Commission alone had 3,200 staff scattered across 8 different cramped buildings.
-The situation, which started as soon as they arrived due to the lack of large office blocks, became critical and the Commission tried to concentrate its staff in a number of rented buildings around the Robert Schuman Roundabout.
-The Belgian government, becoming aware of the problem and keen to ensure that the Commission stayed, offered to build a prestigious administration complex large enough to house the entire staff.
-President Walter Hallstein was interested but cautious about making long-term commitments while the issue of where the institutions were based was still being discussed.
+With the number of European civil servants rapidly growing since their arrival in Brussels in 1958, the Commission of the European Economic Community required progressively more office space across the city.
+By 1965, the EEC Commission alone had 3,200 staff scattered across eight different cramped buildings.
+The situation, which (due to the lack of large office blocks) began as soon as they arrived, became critical, and the EEC Commission tried to concentrate its staff in a number of rented buildings around the Robert Schuman Roundabout.
+The Belgian government, becoming aware of the problem and keen to ensure that the EEC Commission stayed, offered to build a prestigious administration complex large enough to house the entire staff.
+Walter Hallstein, President of the Commission of the European Economic Community, was interested but cautious about making long-term commitments while the issue of where the institutions were based was still being discussed.
 However, the need for office space was overwhelming.